jawg/docker-mapnik3/README.md

 # About this image

-The `jawg/mapnik3:latest` tag will always point the latest stable release (which is, at the time of this writing, `jawg/mapnik3:3.0.18`).
+The `jawg/mapnik3:latest` tag will always point the latest stable release (which is, at the time of this writing, `jawg/mapnik3:3.1`).
-All stable images are based on `debian:jessie-slim`.
+All stable images are based on `debian:buster-slim`.

 Images contain mapnik3 source headers (in `/usr/local/include/mapnik/`), compiled sources (in `/usr/local/lib/`) and some plugins (in `/usr/local/lib/mapnik/input/` with symlink to `/usr/lib/mapnik`).
 Available plugins are: